exercism/gleam/concepts/bit-strings/about.md

 ## Pattern matching

-Pattern matching can also be done to obtain values from the syntax.
+Pattern matching can also be done to obtain values from the bit string.
 You have to know the number of bits for each fragment you want to capture, with one exception: the `:bit_string` annotation can be used to pattern match on a bit string of an unknown size, but this can only be used for the last fragment.

 ```gleam
 let assert <<value:4, rest:bit_string>> = <<0b01101001:8>>